mhallerud/multiplex_wormhole/README.md

 multiplex_wormhole was built and tested on MacOS with Python 3.9.13 in the Spyder IDE.

+# Inputs and Outputs
+## Inputs
+The only required input to multiplex wormhole is a table with DNA sequences including target and flanking regions (see step 1 under quick-start guide below for details).
+Optionally, users can also add a "keeplist" FASTA file of primers which must be included in the final multiplex, for example primers from a pre-existing panel that is being added onto. *Note that multiplex wormhole designs primers based on standardized primer3 PCR conditions including a melting temperature between 58-62 degrees.
+If keeplist primers were designed using different PCR conditions and primer design settings, these should be adjusted in the files found in the primer3_settings directory.*

+I use the following steps to prepare input data:
+1. *SNP discovery* using data from reduced representation sequencing (e.g., RADseq) or whole genome sequencing (WGS) projects
+2. *Initial SNP filtering* following standard genomics guidelines to remove erroneous SNPs (e.g., removing SNPs with low quality scores, low depths or extremely high depths, and high missingness; O'Leary et al. 2018)
+3. *Target SNP filtering* where SNPs with high information content based on the objective(s) of the panel are selected.
+For example, SNPs with high minor allele frequencies are selected for individual identification, while SNPs with high Fst or delta values are selected for population assignment.
+Multiplex wormhole treats all candidates equally, it is therefore the responsibility of the user to select informative candidate DNA sequences based on their objectives.
+4. *Extract flanking regions around SNPs* using --fasta-loci for RADseq data and bedtools getfasta for WGS data
+5. *Remove candidates in known repetitive regions* by checking alignments to known repetitive elements using (CENSOR](https://www.girinst.org/censor/index.php)

+## Outputs
+Multiplex wormhole is an **in silico** design tool and additional testing of primers is needed.
+For example, here is my process for further checking and optimizing multiplex wormhole output:
+1. *Specificity check against prey species* using [PRIMER-BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/)- this is especially important when genotyping scat samples
+2. *Initial lab testing in equimolar multiplex* to assess amplification success in target samples, test specificity against prey and closely related co-occurring species, and estimate genotyping error rates based on PCR replicates and/or comparison of high-quality and low-quality samples from the same known individuals

 # Quick-Start Guide
 ## 1. Set up input data
 Create a CSV file with a row for each candidate and columns named SEQUENCE_ID containing sequence names, SEQUENCE_TEMPLATE containing the template DNA sequence in 5'-->3' direction, and SEQUENCE_TARGET containing the base pairs targeted for PCR amplification following primer3 format: *startBP*,*length*.
 See example inputs in the [examples folder](https://github.com/mhallerud/multiplex_wormhole/examples).